 The account below was carried down the Tullideph family and originally recorded by Sir William Keith Murray, Bart, of Ravelston and Dunottar.
 Other additions are from the contemporary accounts of John Row, another Reformer who kept accounts of the events of the Reformation at the request of the Pope.
 The story is available in “The Book of Perth” by John Parker Lawson.
 It is told with a lot of detail which I have omitted in my summary below.

 There are no dates available at all for Oliver, apart from the fact that in 1546, when his uncle George Wishart was burned at the stake for heresy, Oliver was present and old enough to remember it in later life, but at the end of April 1559, when this account starts, he was described as a “youth”.
-That day he had been walking to Perth from his home in St. Andrews carrying a letter from his father Robert (who had married the sister of George Wishart the Martyr, burnt at the stake for heresy in 1546.)
-He was still some miles from Perth when evening came so he stopped for the night at the Hospital of Suggiedon, (Note – there was a hospital of that name run by monks at Kinfauns until 1560.)
+That day he had been walking to Perth from his home in St. Andrews carrying a letter from his father Robert (who had married the sister of George Wishart the Martyr.)
+He was still some miles from Perth when evening came so he stopped for the night at the Hospital of Suggiedon, (There was a hospital of that name run by monks at Kinfauns until 1560.)